pauladams12345/schedule-fairy/README.md

 # Schedule Fairy

 Schedule fairy is a free, open-source meeting scheduling app.
 Create your event.
 Send invitations.
 Manage RSVPs.
-It's all as simple as waving a magic wand!
+So simple it's like magic!

 [Try it now](https://schedule-fairy.herokuapp.com/)